pxblue/react-templates/templates/routing-typescript/README.md

-# Brightlayer UI Blank Template
+# Brightlayer UI Routing Template
 ## React + TypeScript + Vite + Jest + Testing-library

 This template installs the basic Brightlayer UI libraries for themes and components and configures the application to use them.
-It includes a simple placeholder screen that you can replace with your own application content.
+It includes the installation and initial setup of routing using [React Router](https://reactrouter.com/).
+It includes several placeholder routes/screens and a [Drawer](https://brightlayer-ui-components.github.io/react/?path=/info/components-drawer--get-read-me-story) navigator from the Brightlayer UI [React Component Library](https://www.npmjs.com/package/@brightlayer-ui/react-components).

 ## This project was setup with Brightlayer-ui Packages